just-ai/jaicf-kotlin/channels/jaicp/README.md

 <h1 align="center">JAICP Channel</h1>

 This channel is created to provide full [JAICP](https://just-ai.com/en/platform.php) infrastructural support for JAICF.

-JAICP is just about to go public.
-[Contact us](https://join.slack.com/t/jaicf/shared_invite/zt-clzasfyq-f4gv8hf3JHD4RmpMtrt0Aw) to get early access.
+You can find quickstart guide [here].(https://github.com/just-ai/jaicf-kotlin/wiki/Quick-Start-With-JAICP)

 ## About
 JAICP is used to connect your bots to JAICP infrastructure.
 This infrastructure will provide: